So you want to start a travel blog. Awesome!

 You don’t really need Search Engine Jumpstart or SiteLock Domain Security (I use for most of my security needs, and they are awesome).
 You can get Site Backup Pro if you’d like, but there are also plugins you can download later to allow you to back up your site yourself.
 The Google apps is brand new — in general, it lets you use Google Drive, Hangouts, Gmail, etc. with your new domain.
 And I personally got Domain Privacy Protection, because I don't like the idea of anyone being able to look up my home address.

-Note: Bluehost is fine for new websites, but if you suddenly get Internet famous, you may start to find issues with a shared host like Bluehost.
+*Note: Bluehost is fine for new websites, but if you suddenly get Internet famous, you may start to find issues with a shared host like Bluehost.
 I now host my blog on , which is managed WordPress hosting.
-It's much more expensive, though, and I would only recommend going with a host like Synthesis once you decide to stick with the whole blogging thing since it's an investment.
+It's much more expensive, though, and I would only recommend going with a host like PF once you decide to stick with the whole blogging thing since it's an investment.
+I AM an affiliate for Bluehost, however I'm recommending them because that's who I used to host this site for years.

 3. Install WordPress